skemp42/RobotWarsTest/README.md

-# Project Title
+# Robot Wars

-Robot Wars!
+A simple console application for a game of Robot Wars!

 ## Getting Started